noqms/noqms/README.md

 UDP offhand.
 Utilized correctly, it scales far beyond TCP for obvious reasons.
 We must never dismiss the actuality of just how reliable UDP can be when there is, in fact, something on the other side expecting the data and processing it in a timely fashion.
 The downside of UDP includes single packet limits of under 64K.
-So write your microservices accordingly, thinking carefully about not turning it into a macroservice before applying workarounds (paging, application level packet reassembly, etc) for that 64K limit.
+So write your microservices accordingly, thinking carefully about not turning it into a <i>macro</i>service before applying workarounds (paging, application level packet reassembly, etc) for that 64K limit.
 Additionally, in the event of transmission failure, we know that we must program for failure anyway in order to have a robust system.
 Timeouts are an integral part of the noqms framework, covered next.